krtek4/openid-selector/README.txt

 TROUBLESHOOTING
 ----------------------------
-Please remember after you change list of providers, you must run generate-sprite.js <lang> to refresh sprite image
+Please remember after you change list of providers, you must run generate-sprite.js <locale> to refresh sprite image

 generate-sprite.js requires ImageMagick to be installed and works only in Windows (Linux and Apple users can run in VM)